-The Title IX coordinator, deputy Title IX coordinator, and other designees are trained annually and participate in ongoing professional development opportunities on issues related to domestic violence, dating violence, sexual assault, and stalking.
+The Title IX coordinator, deputy Title IX coordinator, and other designees are trained annually and participate in ongoing professional development opportunities on issues related to sexual discrimination, sexual harassment, domestic violence, dating violence, sexual assault, and stalking.
 All University personnel who participate in the resolution process, dependent on their role, receive training on how to conduct an investigation and hearing processes, to promote practices that protect the safety of our campus community and promotes accountability.